Online Courses

 AP STATISTICS - GRADES 11, 12

-Prerequisite: Minimum B- in each semester of Algebra 2 or minimum C- in each semester of Algebra 2 Honors, minimum C- in each semester of Statistics.
+Prerequisite: Minimum A in the 1st semester of Algebra 2/Trigonometry or minimum B in the 1st semester of Algebra 2/Trig Honors or minimum C in the 1st semester of Statistics.
+Placement pending based on 2nd semester grades matching prior requirements.

 Advanced Placement Statistics will introduce students to exploring data, sampling and experimentation by planning and conducting studies, anticipating patterns using probability and simulation, and employing statistical inference to analyze data and draw conclusions.
 Students must take the Advanced Placement Exam.